How Car Insurance Works: Everything You Need to Know Before You Hit the Road

 When should you file a claim?

-If you hurt someone else or damage their property, you should file a claim to cover their damages.
-But if you only cause damage to your own property, file a claim when the cost of repairs or damages exceeds your deductible.
+If you only cause damage to your own property, you should file a claim when the cost of repairs or damages exceeds your deductible.

 Filing a claim increases your rates, so it’s up to you to decide if the claim is worth it.